tomiito/developer-documentation/source/includes/guides/_demand.md

-## Demand Integration (Basic)
+## Demand Integration
 A Fulcrum Demand API integration gives you instant access to millions of human sessions right inside your own application, effectively eliminating additional training requirements, duplication of effort, and overhead associated with scaling.
 Fulcrum's Demand API also offers in-depth Demand Side Platform features, allowing you to manage hundreds of suppliers on the Fulcrum Exchange while simultaniously controling the exact taregets and quotas you seek.

 Before getting started, it's important to note that all testing and development should be done in the [sandbox environment](#environments).
-Information on environments and other foundational information is available in the [Introduction](#introduction) and should be reviewed before moving on to Phase 1.
+Information on environments and other foundational topics is available in the [Introduction](#introduction) and should be reviewed before moving on to Phase 1.

 ### Phase 1 - Mapping
-Fulcrum contains numerous objects, structures and options that may either be adopted by the host system or mapped to the host system's existing architecture.
+Fulcrum contains numerous objects, structures, and options that may either be adopted by the host system or mapped to the host system's existing architecture.
 The steps below guide you through the key areas that should be mapped or adopted.

 #### 1. Store our system [definitions](#definitions) and map them to your system.
 These definitions provide human-readable strings that correspond to various object/option IDs in Fulcrum.
 #### 2. Store Fulcrum Standard qualification [question texts](#get-list-standard-questions) and [answer options](#get-show-question-options) for countries you operate in.
-Qualifications in Fulcrum act as filters to help you find the respondents you’re targeting and quotas allow you to control how many respondents you want.
+Qualifications in Fulcrum act as filters to help you find the respondents you are targeting and quotas allow you to control how many respondents you want.
 Begin by mapping Fulcrum's most-used qualifications to your system.
 Below are the top 30 Fulcrum Standard qualifications in the US:
  - `AGE`
  - `GENDER`
  - `ZIP`